 “The solutions people have found, which include spreadsheets, more staff, or costly custom integrations, aren’t sustainable,” Afshar explains.
 Spreadsheets cause errors, custom integrations take too long, and adding staff drives up costs.

-Traditional order management systems (OMS) require constant IT maintenance, slowing onboarding when brands expect real-time visibility and seamless connections.
+Traditional order management software requires constant IT maintenance, slowing onboarding when brands expect real-time visibility and seamless connections.

 In short, legacy systems are now a revenue blocker.
 3PLs that don’t modernize will struggle to stay competitive, control costs, and meet growing customer expectations.